 How can I pay my bill

 UNH accepts personal checks, credit cards, electronic checks, bank checks and money orders.
 Cash must be delivered in person only.
 Wire transfer is also available.
 Contact Durham Business Services for account information.
 Credit card payments through Visa, MasterCard, America Express, and Discover are also accepted for graduate students.
-There will be a convenience fee of 2.75 percent charged for credit card payments effective summer semester 2014.
+There will be a service fee of 2.75 percent charged for credit card payments effective summer semester 2014.

 I have an assistantship.
 May I use payroll deductions to pay my balance?